shantoroy/shantoroy.github.io/_posts/2023-03-18-how-to-configure-raspberry-pi-as-open-flow-switch.md

 $ cd openvswitch-2.5.2
 $ ./configure --with-linux=/lib/modules/3.10-3-rpi/build
 ```
+And we get error as this version does not exist today.
 ### Updated Linux Header Version Issues
 If we have issues, let's first check the installed versions
 ```bash